tvilight4/MyBlog/docs/index.md

     Parsing
     Categorization

+As I was working with a colleuge on this project, we divided our work.
 My primary focus was on the categorization aspect for quit some time before I startedworking on the react UI..
 For categorization, I used open-source LLMs from Ollama and leveraged various tools from LangChain.
 The goal was to make the llm categorize columns (key-value pairs) into six categories:

     Participant ID